-Now if the “brilliant jerk” is a bully who smells like cat food, harasses others, and doesn’t do his job, I can agree with giving him the heave-ho.
-But that’s not about “teamwork” — that’s about avoiding lawsuits and improving office hygiene.
+Now if a “brilliant jerk” is a bully who smells like cat food, harasses others, and doesn’t do his job, I fully agree with giving him the heave-ho.
+That’s not about “teamwork” — that’s about avoiding lawsuits and improving office hygiene.

-If the brilliant jerk is someone who simply questions the answers and rejects the status quo, by all means, he should not only be kept, he should be rewarded.
+If a brilliant jerk is someone who simply questions the answers and rejects the status quo, by all means, he should not only be kept, he should be rewarded.

 Keep in mind that the opposite of a brilliant jerk is a mediocre team player, the person who nods in assent to everything.
 They’re useful for getting tedious jobs done, like filling out TPS reports.
 They can also be found easily — indeed, corporations are using outsourcing services in India where mediocre team players cost a lot less.

 People with ideas and visions are truly rare and valuable.
 Quote advertising legend David Ogilvy:

 “There are very few men of genius in advertising agencies.
 But we need all we can find.
 Almost without exception they are disagreeable.
 Don’t destroy them.
 They lay golden eggs.”